murisi/L2/README.md

         {return reversed}
         {_ [@rst l] [lst [@fst l] reversed r]})) l emt}))

+(ignore
-(;; Maps the given list using the given function. l is the list to be mapped. ctx is always passed as a second argument to the mapper. mapper is the two argument function that will be supplied a list item as its first argument and ctx as its second argument and will return an argument that will be put into the corresponding
+  Maps the given list using the given function. l is the list to be mapped. ctx is always passed as a second argument to the mapper. mapper is the two argument function that will be supplied a list item as its first argument and ctx as its second argument and will return an argument that will be put into the corresponding